RobustDanny/Data-Structures-and-Algorithms/README.md

    do not have to be stored like in array, continuesly adding and removing nodes do not trigger shifting all others nodes in a LList

-9. Before deleting a pointer, connect to next pointer to prev.
+9. Before deleting a pointer, connect to next pointer to prev

 10. We cannot sort LL with sorting algorithms like Counting sort, Radit sort or Quicksor, because they use indexes to modify array elements based on their position